 (Doc)# documentary work about travel, crafts, work visits, etcetera.

-The portfolios show only a selection of images and projects.
-For a full selection, very recent work or other information please contact Iwert Bernakiewicz directly.
+Only a selection is shown.
+For very recent work, a full selection or other inquiries please contact Iwert Bernakiewicz directly.